Residual-current device: Limitations

 A residual-current circuit breaker cannot remove all risk of electric shock or fire.
 In particular, an RCD alone will not detect overload conditions, phase-to-neutral short circuits or phase-to-phase short circuits (see three-phase electric power).
 Over-current protection (fuses or circuit breakers) must be provided.
 Circuit breakers that combine the functions of an RCD with overcurrent protection respond to both types of fault.
 These are known as RCBOs and are available in 2-, 3- and 4-pole configurations.
 RCBOs will typically have separate circuits for detecting current imbalance and for overload current but use a common interrupting mechanism.
+Some RCBOs have separate levers for residual-current and over-current protection or use a separate indicator for ground faults.